Shaza-Safi/Ontario_Sunshine_List/README.md

 ![JobTitleBig](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Images/Summary%20Analysis/JobsGreaterThan500K.png)

-As the job title data is still very dirty, we will use the sector data which has been cleansed to only 8 categories.
-Reviewing the data for highest earners, we can see that the Hydro/OPG sector leads in terms of highest salary paid.
-This is $846,430 more than that of the highest earner in the school’s sector.
-It is also interesting to note that Hydro/OPG has the lowest employee count, with the lowest percentage of women.
+A cleaner field to review is the sector data.
+We managed to cleanse this field to only 8 categories.
+Reviewing the data for highest earners, we can now see that the Hydro/OPG sector leads in terms of highest salary paid.
+It is actually $846,430 more than that of the highest earner in the school’s sector.
+What is also interesting to note is that Hydro/OPG has not only the lowest employee count, but also the lowest percentage of women represented on the list.
 Women represent 22% of the Hydro/OPG employees on sunshine list.

 ![MaxSalaryTreeMap](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Images/Summary%20Analysis/MaxSalarySector.png)

+This leads into our original questions of:

-Who are the top earners on the sunshine list?
-How many of these top roles belong to women?
-Are certain sectors more generous than others?
+-Who are the top earners on the sunshine list?
+-How many of these top roles belong to women?
+-Are certain sectors more generous than others?

 To answer these questions, we look to the top 5 individuals of each sector.

 ![Top5](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Images/Summary%20Analysis/Top5PerSector2020.PNG)